Kermit Love: Beyond Sesame Street

 In addition to his work on Sesame Street, Love remained busy as freelancer, creating and building puppets for the non-Henson puppet series The Great Space Coaster.

-One of his specials was watched by a young Kevin Clash, whose parents contacted Kermit and told him about their son.
-Kermit worked as a mentor to Kevin and introduced him to Jim Henson, helped Kevin get jobs on children's shows The Great Space Coaster and Captain Kangaroo.
-After both shows were cancelled, Kevin moved on to Sesame Street.
-Other works included building the Snuggle Bear puppet for the popular Snuggle fabric softener commercials.
+One of his specials was watched by a young Kevin Clash, whose parents contacted Love and told him about their son.
+Love worked as a mentor to Clash and introduced him to Jim Henson, and helped Clash get jobs on children's shows The Great Space Coaster and Captain Kangaroo.
+After both shows were canceled, Clash moved on to Sesame Street.
+Other works included building the Snuggle Bear puppet for the Snuggle fabric softener advertisements.

-Love also appeared as Santa Claus on the cover of New York magazine in December 1982, 1984 and 1985.
+Love appeared as Santa Claus on the cover of New York magazine in December 1982, 1984, and 1985.

-Going into semi-retirement in the 1990s, Love remained active, building many full-body puppets for the Joffrey Ballet's The Nutcracker performances, such as designing the mice and the 16 ft-tall Mother Ginger puppet, an association that continued as recently as 2004.
-In 1993, he directed the Whirligig pilot for PBS at The Studios at Los Colinas, Irving, Texas.
-In 2001, Love designed Aza, the bird-like mascot for the Association of Zoos and Aquariums.
+Going into semi-retirement in the 1990s, Love remained active, building many full-body puppets for the Joffrey Ballet's The Nutcracker performances, such as designing the mice and the 16 ft-tall Mother Ginger puppet, an association that continued to 2004.
+In 1993, he directed the Whirligig pilot for PBS at The Studios at Las Colinas, Irving, Texas.
+In 2001, he designed Aza, the bird-like mascot for the Association of Zoos and Aquariums.

-Personal life and final years
+Personal life and death

-Although he was American, Love often spoke with an English accent.
+Although he was American, Love often spoke with an English, and sometimes French, accent.
+He resided in Stanfordville, New York.

-He resided in Stanfordville, New York and was survived by Christopher Lyall, his partner of 50 years.

 Love died on June 21, 2008, of congestive heart failure and pneumonia in Poughkeepsie, New York.
+He was survived by Christopher Lyall, his partner of 50 years.